7 Things You Can Stash in Your Carry-On—and 4 You Definitely Can’t

 “A common misconception is that food is not permitted in carry-on luggage,” says Bisesto.
 “Solid foods such as chocolate or cheese, cooked meats, crackers, pizza and protein bars are a few examples of items that are allowed.
 Keep in mind that items such as salsa, creamy cheese, peanut butter, and yogurts must fall under 3.4 fl oz in order to pass TSA regulations,” says Bisesto.
 Need some suggestions?
 Here are 30 healthy, satisfying snacks.

 Advised: Extra outfit

 OK, TSA won’t have any qualms, but for your own comfort y, u may want to carry a quick change of outfit in your carry-on bag.
 “You can change and feel fresh as soon as you land without having to dig through a large checked bag.
 There’s also a chance that your checked bag might end up lost.
 Having an extra outfit will help alleviate some of the stress that occurs when luggage goes missing,” says Bisesto.
-Check out this perfect packing guide for a weekend getaway.

 Allowed: most booze